wavestoweather/Block-Dec2016-LWA-ESA/README.md

 # Block-Dec2016-LWA-ESA

-Code to produce all figures of the article **The Onset of a Blocking Event as a "Traffic Jam": Characterization with Ensemble Sensitivity Analysis** (in revision at JAS).
+Polster, C., and V. Wirth, 2023: The Onset of a Blocking Event as a “Traffic Jam”: Characterization with Ensemble Sensitivity Analysis. *J. Atmos.
+Sci.*, https://doi.org/10.1175/JAS-D-21-0312.1, in press.

+This repository contains the code to produce all figures of the article.

 - Research by [Christopher Polster](https://dynmet.ipa.uni-mainz.de/christopher-polster/) and [Volkmar Wirth](https://dynmet.ipa.uni-mainz.de/volkmar-wirth/).
 - Software by Christopher Polster.